3D and 4D World Modeling: A Survey: Datasets Evaluations

 Among existing 3D/4D data collections, real-world datasets supply realism and multimodal context with reliable calibration.
 Recent web-scale corpora trade strict calibration for scale, diversity, and text supervision.
 Simulators contribute perfect labels, editable layouts, and rare or counterfactual scenarios.
 Together, these sources form a complementary foundation for training and evaluating controllable and planning-aware world models.

 \textbf{Video-based datasets} provide long, coherent video sequences with reliable calibration, ego pose, and synchronized multi-view images.
 Conditions that aid controllability include action logs, HD maps, and language signals such as captions or driving commands.
 Real-world datasets, \eg, nuScenes~\cite{caesar2020nuscenes} and Waymo Open~\cite{sun2020waymo}, provide surround-view imagery, accurate poses, and dense perception annotations, making them strong bases for video generation with map- or motion-conditioned control.
 Planning-aware datasets like NAVSIM~\cite{dauner2024navsim} and nuPlan~\cite{caesar2021nuplan} pair short scenarios with ego motion, CAN signals, and maps to support policy-grounded video modeling.
 Web-scale video such as OpenDV-YouTube~\cite{yang2024genad} contributes breadth and language supervision via captions and ego-action tags, trading off precise calibration for scale and diversity.
 Synthetic platforms like CARLA~\cite{dosovitskiy2017carla} offer poses and editable layouts for counterfactuals, rare events, and controlled ablations.
+Procedural simulators such as TerraZero~\cite{terrazero2026} further enable large-scale, zero-demonstration self-play, generating diverse driving situations without human logs.

 \textbf{Occupancy-based datasets} need voxelized 3D supervisions in a consistent coordinate frame, with semantic labels and tight alignment to the sensor rig.
 Conditions that stabilize learning include HD maps, ego trajectories, and either multi-view images or LiDAR to anchor the field over time.
-In driving settings, ready-to-use \textit{real-world} benchmarks such as OpenOccupancy~\cite{wang2023openoccupancy}, Occ3D-nuScenes~\cite{tian2023occ3d}, NYUv2~\cite{silberman2012NYUv2}, and SSCBench~\cite{li2024sscbench} provide standardized voxel grids and protocols for training and evaluation. \textit{Simulated datasets} like CarlaSC~\cite{wilson2022carlasc} offer clean ground truth and full control of layout and motion, which is useful for ablations and stress tests.
+In driving settings, ready-to-use \emph{real-world} benchmarks such as OpenOccupancy~\cite{wang2023openoccupancy}, Occ3D-nuScenes~\cite{tian2023occ3d}, NYUv2~\cite{silberman2012NYUv2}, and SSCBench~\cite{li2024sscbench} provide standardized voxel grids and protocols for training and evaluation. \emph{Simulated datasets} like CarlaSC~\cite{wilson2022carlasc} offer clean ground truth and full control of layout and motion, which is useful for ablations and stress tests.
 Semantic extensions like SemanticKITTI~\cite{behley2019semantickitti} couple point-wise labels with occupancy volumes and enable joint learning of geometry and semantics.
+Large-scale collections such as nuPlan-Occ~\cite{nuplanocc2025} further provide dense semantic-occupancy supervision tailored to occupancy-centric scene generation.